Staff

 Student Coordinator, Full-Time Staff

-Gabriela Solís Gonzalez is a DACA staff member and an undocumented community leader originally from Tijuana, Baja California, México.
+Gabriela Solis Gonzalez is a DACA staff member and an undocumented community leader originally from Tijuana, Baja California, México.
 Gabriela believes Freedom University is crucial in the immigrant rights movement because it challenges the dominant “good immigrant” narrative by welcoming all undocumented young people, regardless of their GPA or whatever mistakes they may have made as young people, and sees them all worthy of dignity and their inalienable human right to education.
-Gabriela had a difficult time in high school as a low-income undocumented young person, and found a sense of community in gangs.
+Gabriela had a difficult time in high school as a low-income undocumented young person.
 She made unhealthy decisions that led her to drop out of high school her junior year.
 However, Gabriela was determined to return to high school, and successfully graduated in 2013.

 Gabriela joined Freedom University as a student in the Spring of 2018, and was elected to serve as Secretary of the Student Committee in Fall 2018.
 Her commitment to holding herself and other students accountable to the highest standards of commitment and integrity made her a natural choice to serve as our part-time Student Coordinator.
 In this role, Gabriela recruits undocumented students from local high schools, ensures student wellbeing and retention, and coordinates safe student transportation to all Freedom University classes and events.